-Fund Balance
+Fund Equity

-Fund Balance is an accounting term in which total liabilities are subtracted from total assets to get the Fund Balance.
-Fund Balance is not solely cash but can include other assets.
-Figure 3.13 shows Fund Balance levels for the City.
+Fund balance is an accounting term in which total liabilities are subtracted from total assets to get the Fund balance.
+Fund balance is not solely cash but can include other assets.
+Figure 3.13 shows components of fund equity for the City.
 The fund balance has fluctuated in either direction year to year.
-In 2017, the fund balance is overall lower than it was in 2012 but is 12% higher than it was in 2011.